abelectronicsuk/ABElectronics_C_Libraries/ExpanderPi/README.md

 io_get_interrupt_on_port(uint8_t port)
 ```

-Get the interrupt enable status for the selected port
+Get the interrupt-enable status for the selected port
 **Parameter:** (uint8_t) port - 0 = pins 1 to 8, port 1 = pins 9 to 16
 **Returns:** (uint8_t) 0 to 255 (0xFF).
 For each bit 0 = interrupt disabled, 1 = interrupt enabled
 ___